 In the default configuration, the JAMS Launcher or JUICE is supposed to be opened.
 From within any these two, a model can be loaded via File -> Load model….

 The execution of most models also requires the provision of additional libraries (e.g. J2K_base.jar, J2K_ext.jar and jams-components.jar).
-Via Edit -> Change settings… in JAMS additional libraries can be indicated which can be used for the model execution.
-This also includes all libraries which model components might be dependent on.
+Via Edit -> Change settings… in JAMS, additional libraries can be indicated that are considered for the model execution.
 When closing JAMS, the settings are automatically saved in the JAMS system configuration.

 Note: After modifying model components, the JAR file always has to be re-generated with the components before the execution.
-(Step 6 in “Installing the Development Environment/Models”)!
+(Step 6 in “Compiling JAMS and Models“)!